 ‘Streamers 01’, with an depth-overview from the UK’s Ampere Analysis of trends in streaming services around the world.

-‘Distribution in the Near Future’, with a panel of experts (to be announced) who will discuss marketing and distribution models and possible ways to strengthen the Nordic industry.
+‘Distribution in the Near Future’, with a panel of experts who discussed marketing and distribution models and possible ways to strengthen the Nordic industry.

 Currently Nordisk Film & TV Fond does not have any additional funding initiatives running.
 When announced Guidelines, Application information and Downloads will be available here.